 Of all the ways that a person can catch the attention of the police, a seemingly innocuous post on Facebook, MySpace or another social networking website is certainly not at the top of most people’s lists.

-Many people use social networking websites to keep tabs on friends, share pictures of a night out or to just update friends and family about the everyday and seemingly mundane aspects of our life.
-However, it should be remembered that the Internet is a public forum, not matter what we believe our privacy settings to be.
+Many people use social networking websites to keep tabs on friends, share pictures of a night out or just update friends and family about the everyday and seemingly mundane aspects of our life.
+However, it should be remembered that the Internet is a public forum, no matter what we believe our privacy settings to be.
 Even though our statements are aimed at a small few, our posts could possibly be seen by anyone ranging from employers and school faculty to lawyers and police.

 Man’s Post Leads to Arrest

 After 10 years of eluding capture, a California man wanted for violating parole was caught in Montana because of a Facebook posting.
 After making comments about the harvest and the weather, he innocently answered the question of where he was located, probably not giving the response a second thought.

 California police, after somehow being tipped to the information, contacted Montana police, who then arrested the man with no incident.

 Many police agencies are using social networking websites as just another tool of the trade.
 The Atlanta Journal Constitution reports that Atlanta police use social networking websites to track gang members and find child pornographers, among other uses.
 Some departments have begun searching social networking websites as part of their everyday job routine, looking for information on suspects, parolees, victims, witnesses and other people involved in cases.